Before you install New Relic for PHP, make sure your system meets the applicable requirements.

 If you don't have one already, create a New Relic account.
 It's free, forever.

-Compatibility note: When PHP 8.0 detects the New Relic agent, it disables Just-In-Time compilation.
+Compatibility note: When PHP 8.0 or 8.1 detects an observability extension, like the New Relic agent, PHP disables Just-In-Time compilation.

 For any installation, you will need your New Relic license key.
 This is a 40-character hexadecimal string that New Relic provides when you sign up for your account.
 For more information, see the PHP install script and license key settings in the PHP INI file.